Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Results on Bicycle-Sharing Networks

 We apply our models to bicycle-sharing networks in Los Angeles, San Francisco, and New York City.
-(See Section \ref{Data} for descriptions of these data sets.)
-The networks that we examine in downtown Los Angeles and San Francisco are relatively small, with 61 stations and 35 stations, respectively, at the time that we collected our data.
-The stations in these networks are concentrated in downtown areas, where high-rise office and residential buildings are interspersed.
-The New York City network is much larger than the other two.
-It includes about 600 stations at the time of data collection.
-The stations span most of the lower half of Manhattan and northwestern Brooklyn.
-They encompass a range of commercial areas, residential neighborhoods, parks, and manufacturing areas.
+(See Section \ref{Data} for full descriptions of these data sets.)
+The networks that we examine in downtown Los Angeles and San Francisco are relatively small; they had 61 stations and 35 stations, respectively, at the time that we collected our data.
+The stations in these networks are concentrated in downtown areas, where residential buildings and high-rise office buildings are interspersed.
+The New York City network is much larger than the other two networks.
+It includes about 600 stations, which encompass a range of commercial areas, residential neighborhoods, parks, and manufacturing areas.